Lujein-alsheikh/Simple-projects/README.md

-Problem at hand: New York City taxi trip duration prediction.
+Problem at hand: Predict trip durations of taxis in New York City.